dantaki/plink_tut/README.md

 ## Notes:

 Plink is old-school.
 It was written when microarrays were the bread and butter of genomic interrogation.
 In microarray analysis each marker has a unique identifier.
-This unique identifier is in plink instead of genomic position.
+This unique identifier is used in plink instead of genomic position.

 However, with WES/WGS, VCF files do not have unique indetifiers (in the "ID" column).
 Many variants not present in dbSNP will have a "." entry.
 Therefore, **we must create unique indentifiers for each variant** for the VCF to be used in plink.